aaronparker/evergreen/docs/knownissues.md

 ### 7zip

 The 32-bit installers returned by `7Zip` link to a SourceForge download page instead of the file directly.
+These installers can be downloaded by `Invoke-WebRequest` by setting the UserAgent to the [Googlebot](https://github.com/aaronparker/Evergreen/issues/124#issuecomment-839447242).

 ### AdobeAcrobat

 Where Adobe releases an update for Acrobat/Reader for Windows ahead of macOS, the current patch release may not be returned.
-In most cases, Adobe keeps both platforms in sync, so this should be a rare occurance.
+In most cases, Adobe keeps both platforms in sync, so this should be a rare occurrence.

 The determine the current update version of `AdobeAcrobat`, the URL for macOS updates is used, for example: [https://armmf.adobe.com/arm-manifests/win/AcrobatDC/acrobat/current_version.txt](https://armmf.adobe.com/arm-manifests/win/AcrobatDC/acrobat/current_version.txt).
 This provides a simple text lookup of the latest version number.